Plan

 Engaged planning.
 Going beyond the consultation of traditional experts and institutions, local authorities can ensure that land use planning processes engage with communities, non-profits, businesses, and preferred land users (e.g. new entrants, organic farmers).
 Addressing the topic of farmland in interaction with other key planning topics – housing, infrastructure, community facilities, among others – can provide a deeper and more coherent vision of how farmland should be used, and under what conditions land use changes are possible.

-→ Learn more about organising democratic dialogue on land in the “Acting as a facilitator of local land dynamics” section.
+→ Learn more about organising democratic dialogue on land in the “” section.

 Interacting with other frameworks.
 At state level, some countries (e.g. Germany, France) have started defining long-term objectives to curtail the loss of farmland.
 Spatial planning documents set for regional or provincial levels also increasingly put forward sustainable development targets.
 Ensuring good coordination between planning at national, regional and local levels in terms of objectives, priorities and speed of action is an important task, which can be better performed if the cross-participation of different levels of governments in planning processes is well organised.